 The West Kimberley region includes the towns of Broome, Derby, Fitzroy Crossing and a number of Indigenous communities on the Dampier Peninsula.
 The region extends to the Pilbara in the south, across to Yulumbu, Ngallagunda and Marunbadi in the east, and Kandiwal in the north.

-- 39% of the Indigenous workforce age population are employed compared to 73% for the non-Indigenous population (2011 – 2016 disaggregated data not yet available)
+- 45% of the Indigenous workforce age population are employed full time compared to 68% for the non-Indigenous population

 Indigenous people in the West Kimberley face the same enormous challenges they face across Australia.
 However, mining in Western Australian over the last decade has meant jobs, a government focus and investment in transitional housing, so there is considerable opportunity for improving the lives of Indigenous people in this region.